 Will my health insurance pay?

-Will Medicare pay my medical bills after a car accident?
+Will Medicare pay my medical bills after a car accident in Michigan?

-Historically, Medicare has not paid medical bills after a car accident for an injured victim because under federal law it is a “secondary payer”, which means it would not be the primary payer on medical costs associated with a car accident if No-Fault coverage is available.
+In Michigan, historically, Medicare has not paid medical bills after a car accident for an injured victim because under federal law it is a “secondary payer”, which means it would not be the primary payer on medical costs associated with an accident if Michigan No-Fault coverage is available.
 In the event that Medicare did end up paying, its payments were “conditional,” meaning that Medicare would seek reimbursement from the victim.

 Significantly, the Insurance Commissioner has stated in an official Bulletin that Medicare will cover auto accident injuries under the new coverage levels available in No-Fault auto insurance policies that are issued or renewed after July 1, 2020.

-Will Medicaid pay my medical bills after a car accident?
+Will Medicaid pay my medical bills after a car accident in Michigan?

-Will the at-fault driver pay my medical bills after a car accident?
+Will the at-fault driver pay my medical bills after a car accident in Michigan?

-The at-fault driver can be liable for a portion of your medical bills after a car accident once the new No-Fault PIP medical benefits coverage levels become available in auto insurance policies issued or renewed after July 1, 2020.
+In Michiga, the at-fault driver can be liable to pay for a portion of your medical bills after a car accident once the new No-Fault PIP medical benefits coverage levels become available in auto insurance policies issued or renewed after July 1, 2020.

-If an accident victim’s medical bills exceed the coverage level amount in the auto insurance policy under which the victim is seeking payment, then he or she can file a third-party, tort lawsuit against the at-fault driver for “excess” – as well as “future” – No-Fault PIP medical benefits to cover accident-related medical bills.
+If an accident victim’s medical costs exceed the coverage level amount in the auto insurance policy under which the victim is seeking payment, then he or she can file a third-party, tort lawsuit against the at-fault driver for “excess” – as well as “future” – No-Fault PIP medical benefits to cover accident-related medical treatment.
 (MCL 500.3135(3)(c))

-Will all of my medical bills be paid after a car accident?
+Will all of my medical bills be paid after a car accident in Michigan?

-- The No-Fault PIP medical benefits coverage level that was selected in the auto policy against which you have made a claim for payment of your accident-related medical bills.
+- The No-Fault PIP medical benefits coverage level that was selected in the auto policy against which you have made a claim for payment of your accident-related medical treatment.